TheAlgorithms/TypeScript/README.md

 <!-- Disclaimer -->

 <h4 align="center">
-  These implementations are for demonstrative purposes only.
+  These implementations are for demonstrative/educational purposes only.
 Dedicated implementations of these algorithms and data structures are much better for performance and security reasons.
-We also do not provide any guarantee for api stability.
+We also do not provide any guarantee for API stability.
 </h4>

 ---